hshutan/45x7-flipdot-controller/README.md

 There are three voltages: Logic (5v), Flip (12-15v), LED (19v or 400mA max)

 HW Rev1 of the PCB does not include any current limiting for the flip dots, or for the LEDs.
-I am using a 60mA current limter in-line with the flip dot voltage line.
-The dots seem to flip based on voltage and not current, which is why I am using such a small current.
-The LEDs are meant to be driven at 19 volts max.
+I am using a 60mA current limiter in-line with the flip dot voltage line.
+The dots seem to flip best based on voltage and not current, which is why I am using such a small current.
+The LEDs are meant to be driven at 19 volts max, however less is safer.
+A current limit of 350mA would be safe for the LEDs.

 My first prototype clock/sign with this PCB uses 15 volts for both the LEDs and flip dots.
 This means the LEDs are always on, although not near their maximum brightness.
 I am using a 5 volt Arduino Pro Mini, and also supplying 5 volts to the logic voltage input on the PCB.